 Cooking chicken wings in the air fryer is super simple and easy.
 Check out the full recipe and video further down the post.
 Here’s the quick version:

-- First season the wings with kosher salt and dust with potato starch.
+- First season the wings with kosher salt and dust with a light coating of potato starch.

-- Place on the fry basket and in the air fryer for 20 minutes at 375° F
+- Place on the fry basket and air fry for 20 minutes at 375° F

-- Increase the temperature to 425° F, turn the wings and air fry for another 15 minutes.
+- Increase the temperature to 425° F. Turn the wings once, then continue to cook for another 15 minutes.

-- Make the sauce and toss cooked wings with desired amount of sauce and enjoy.
+- Make the honey-sriracha sauce and toss cooked wings with the desired amount of sauce and enjoy.

 Watch the 60-Second Video